alobley/United-Library/readme.md

 Contributing is always welcome!
 The library is still incomplete and likely has a few mistakes I missed, and documentation should be made for it too.
 The ultimate goal is to make the ideal interface for C programming where your C code doesn't have to change in any way when compiled in different ways.

+If you want to contribute, email me at `rn5866n8@gmail.com`

 ## License
 - This software is licensed under the **MIT License**.
 See the `LICENSE` file in the root directory for more information.